mouzkolit/Nociceptra/README.md

 <li> <a href = "https://hub.docker.com/repository/docker/muiphysiologie/nociceptra_mui"> NOCICEPTRA Tool at Docker </li>
 </ul>

+<h2> Pipelines </h2>

+<p> RNA and small RNA sequencing were aligned to the human reference genome GRCH.38.p13 (genecode) with the spice-aware STAR-aligner and the parameter as indicated in the Publication
+and normalized using DESseq2.
+TPMs were generated with a second pipeline using CLC-workbench with the GRCh38.p7 reference genome from the NCBI webpage</p>
+<p> For both small and long RNA sequencing only unqiuely matched reads were counted.
+Since small RNA sequencing has also a lot of multipmappers we have employed a second strategy counting multimappers using the CLC Genomic Workbench and annotated using the miRBase 21 release (human and mouse) as well as the Homo_sapiens.GRCh38.ncrna annotation file.
+This data are provided within the Github repository but were not used in the publication, since we focused only on miRNAs.

 <h2> Guidelines </h2>

 <p> Please add the right file path to the analysis scripts </p>